marczaku/202-cpp-functions-arrays-structs-pointers/2-static-arrays/README.md

 }
 ```

-Instead use `size_t`, especially, if you want to support any edge case:
+Instead use `size_t`, especially, if you want to support edge case:

 ```cpp
 for(size_t i = 0; i < 5; i++) {